 I find that many types of commercial mixes either don’t have enough drainage, won’t retain water, contain a lot of sand, or have large chunks of rocks or sticks in them (so annoying!).

-Most houseplants need a light and fluffy mix that has both good drainage, and moisture retention.
 Otherwise the soil can become compacted, and won’t retain moisture at all.
 Or it can hold too much water, and become overly saturated.

 Neither of these scenarios will end well for your houseplants, and you will struggle to keep them thriving.
 But, if you don’t want to make your own, then this is a good mix that you can use instead.